 In its more than two-year effort to curb the property market, China has raised down-payment and mortgage requirements, imposed a property tax for the first time in Shanghai and Chongqing, increased construction of low-cost social housing and enacted home-purchase restrictions in about 40 cities.

 Even so, private data have pointed to a pickup.
-China’s home prices rose for a third month in August, SouFun Holdings Ltd. (SFUN), the nation’s biggest real-estate website owner, said on Sept.
+China’s home prices rose for a third month in August, SouFun Holdings Ltd. (SFUN:US), the nation’s biggest real-estate website owner, said on Sept.
 3.

 Existing home prices in Beijing and Shanghai rose 0.3 percent from July, today’s data showed.
 The value of home sales transactions rebounded by 0.6 percent in August after dropping 14.5 percent in July from June, according to the statistics bureau.